AssmannLab/Iberian_accessions_drought_manuscript/README.md

 Data and code for analysis and figures

--Before running the script corresponding to the analysis and panels behind each of the figures in the manuscript, please make sure to unzip all files and subfolders within the /Data folder and all s
+-Before running the script corresponding to the analysis and panels behind each of the figures in the manuscript, please make sure to unzip all files within the /Data folder and its subfolders.

 To run the script for any of these: